Mange/roadie/README.md

 end
 ```

 This will look for a css file called `email.css` in your `public/stylesheets` folder.
 The `css` method can take either a string, a symbol or an array of both.
-You should pass the CSS filename without the ".css" extension.
+The ".css" extension will be added automatically.

 ### Image URL rewriting ###